Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 5. On a Raised Feeding Station

-A raised cat feeding station could be the ideal solution for your cat’s food and water bowls.
-By having the bowls up and off the floor, your cat can enjoy his meals in peace without worry.
+A raised cat feeding station could be ideal for your cat’s food and water bowls.
+With the bowls off the floor, your cat can enjoy meals in peace without worry.
 If the raised feeding station is big enough, it can also provide your cat with a safe haven away from the family dog or little kids.

-This option isn’t the best if you don’t have much room in your home to put up a raised feeding station.
+However, this option isn’t the best if you don’t have much room for a raised feeding station.

 Pros